amitkumar6036/Rotation-of-array/README.md

 # Rotation-of-array
-Here is the code for rotatting an array for n no. of times.
+Here is the code for rotatting an array for n no. of times, and printing the rotated array